romw314/bgbase/README.md

 The most basic Bashgenn library you need.

+## Installation

+Clone this repo and add all the `.bgmod` files to `/usr/local/share/bashgenn/modules`, or `~/.local/share/bashgenn/modules` for per-user installation.
+RAPR and install script coming soon.

 ## Docs

 As of now, there isn't either a documentation of Bashgenn itself or Bashgenn Base.
 Please refer to https://bashgenn-docs.rtfd.io for a quick tutorial.